 [Oct.
 25th, 1902.
+534 COUNTRY LIFE.

 has been alluded to.
-The walls of this library pleasaunce are thembave a vesture of loveliness in the flower-ing climbers that clothe them.
-Here roses flourish abundantly, and the fine sylvan back-ground completes a truly ground completes a truly beautiful garden picture.
-Though there is at Leighton a most charming dwelling-house, with attractive pleasure grounds, and a considerable estate, the character of the whole is simple, and the character of the whole is simple, and there is little to delay the pen.
-What we observe is a happy union of various styles of gardenage-thebroad and effective character of the principal garden, with its focutan and admirable statuary, the excellent and original terraces at the east end, where the ground rises to the sylvan park, to the sylvan park, the charming landscape features on the other band, with the lake as the gem of the whole, and the radiant space of the retired library garden within its walls, Various periods and features of gard walls.
+The walls of this library pleasaunce are themselves gardens, and have a vesture of loveliness in the flowering climbers that clothe them.
+Here roses flourish abundantly, and the fine sylvan back-ground completes a truly beautiful garden picture.

+Though there is at Leighton a most charming dwelling-house, with attractive pleasure grounds, and a considerable estate, the character of the whole is simple and whole is simple, and there is little to delay the pen.
+What we observe is a happy union of various styles union of various styles of gardenage-the broad and effective character of the principal garden, with its fountain and admirable statuary, the excellent and original terraces at the east end, where the ground rises to the relation park. to the sylvan park, the charming landscape features on the other hand, with the lake as the gem of the whole, and the radiant space of the retired library garden within its walls.
+Various periods walls.
 Various periods and features of gar-dening are thus repre-sented, and an admirable setting is provided for the architectural splendour of the mansion.
 Reserve is another distinguishing character of the gardens.
 There is no lack of richness, as the visitor realises when he traverses these enchanting places.
 It was no small thing, for example, to bring together so many excellent works of sculpture, and to dispose them well.
-They import into the garden something of a spirit that is alien to that of the architectural period to which the house belongs, but the tesult is undeniably pleasing and attractive.
+They import into the garden something of a spirit that is alien to that of the architectural period to which the house belongs, but the result is undeniably pleasing and attractive.
 There is a partial breaking and intermingling of styles which adds a freshness to the older forms.
 Here, perhaps, a lesson may be sug-gested.
-Let not planner set up too rigid a method in his work, else will he most certainly exclude some things which, things which, with a broader with a broader view, he might have welcomed to his satis-faction.
-Charm-ing, indeed, is the sculpture in the sculpture in the garden at Leighton Hall, though some purists might rocks were, how the tides affected the fishing, and where to rocks were, how the tides affected the fishing, and where to get a good sort of fellow to manage the boat, matters were tolerably smooth when the campaign was opened.
-The sea can be smooth, too, sometimes, even outside the dear old exposed county of fish, tin, and copper; and the long ground swells which roll in, finishing a course of a few hundred have been willing to exclude it on the ground of its being the evidence and outcome of the classic and naturalistic school.
-Thereare many beautiful gardens and estates in this part of Wales neighbouring the Severn, and those of Leighton Hall deserve to be accorded a high place among them.
-They are radiant, beautiful, varied, and architecturally inter-esting, therefore both admirable and attrac-tive.
-The tall spire of the modern Early English church, erected Thereare many beautiful English church, erected by the late Mr. Naylor, ailds to the attractions of the landscape.
+Let not the garden-planner set up too rigid a method in his work, else will he most certainly exclude some things which, things which, with a broader with a broader view, he might have welcomed to his satis-faction.
+Charm-ing, indeed, is the sculpture in the garden at Leighton Hall, though some purists might have been willing to exclude it on the ground of its being the evidence and outcome of the classic and naturalistic school.
+There are many beautiful There are many beautiful gardens and estates in this part of Wales neighbouring the Severn, and those of Leighton Hall deserve to be accorded a high place among them.
+They are radiant, beautiful, varied, and architecturally interesting, therefore both admirable and attractive.
+The tall spire of the modern Early English church, erected English church, erected by the late Mr. Naylor, adds to the attractions of the landscape.

 ICARUS.
 "COUNTRY LIFE."

-SUMMER SEA- .
+SUMMERSEA- .
 FISHING.